-In the last decade, the area of property testing has attracted much attention (see the surveys of [F, R], which are already somewhat out-of-date).
-Loosely speaking, property testing typically refers to sublinear time probabilistic algorithms for deciding whether a given object has a predetermined property or is far from any object having this property.
+In the last decade, the area of property testing has attracted much attention (see, e.g., a couple of recent surveys [R1, R2]).
+Loosely speaking, property testing typically refers to sub-linear time probabilistic algorithms for deciding whether a given object has a predetermined property or is far from any object having this property.
 Such algorithms, called testers, obtain local views of the object by making adequate queries; that is, the object is seen as a function and the testers get oracle access to this function (and thus may be expected to work in time that is sub-linear in the length of the object).

-Following most work in the area, we focus on the query complexity of property testing, where the query complexity is measured as a function of the size of the object as well as the desired proximity (parameter).
+Following most work in the area, we focus on the query complexity of property testing, measured as a function of the size of the object as well as the desired proximity (parameter).
 Interestingly, many natural properties can be tested in complexity that only depends on the proximity parameter; examples include linearity testing [BLR], and testing various graph properties in two natural models (e.g., [GGR, AFNS] and [GR1, BSS], respectively).
 On the other hand, properties for which testing requires essentially maximal query complexity were proved to exist too; see [GGR] for artificial examples in two models and [BHR, BOT] for natural examples in other models.
 In between these two extremes, there exist natural properties for which the query complexity of testing is logarithmic (e.g., monotonicity [EKK+, GGL+]), a square root (e.g., bipartitness in the bounded-degree model [GR1, GR2]), and possibly other constant powers (see [FM, PRR]).